Proven to treat depression naturally, safely and quickly…

 A University of Miami study found that while lavender led to drowsiness as would be expected, the subjects also reported feeling in a better mood and less depressed.

-Another 2012 study found that a blend of rose and lavender oils was very successful in dealing with postpartum depression in just 4 weeks, with the added benefit of no side effects.
+A 2016 study found that lavender oil was very successful in dealing with postpartum depression in just 4 weeks, with the added benefit of no side effects.
 What’s more, 3 months after delivery, the stress, anxiety, and depression scores amongst the new mothers using lavender oil were still significantly lower than the control group.

 Lavender was found to be just as effective in dealing with post-traumatic stress disorder (PTSD), which is linked directly to depression.
 This study observed that lavender helped decrease depression by nearly 33%, and improved sleeping patterns and mood when used on a daily basis.